 West Point Cadets

-Admission to, and matriculation at, the United States Military Academy is proud moment for Cadets and their families.
-Should a Cadet be accused of academic deficiency, misconduct or an Honor Code violation, these accusations bring forth proceedings that are largely unique to West Point leaving Cadets and their families, to include family members even with military backgrounds, confused by the process.
+Admission to, and matriculation at, the United States Military Academy is a proud moment for Cadets and their families.
+Should a Cadet be accused of academic deficiency, misconduct or an Honor Code violation, these accusations bring forth proceedings that are largely unique to West Point leaving Cadets and their families, including family members even with military backgrounds, confused by the process.
 Hiring private counsel with experience in these matters can bring clarity, advocacy and a meaningful defense for the benefit of Cadets and their families.

 However, Cadets at the United States Military Academy are also subject to parallel regulations for academic, misconduct and honor code violations as regulated by Army Regulation 150-1 (AR 150-1).
 AR 150-1 is further implemented by United States Military Regulation 1-10 (USMA Reg 1-10) which prescribes additional policies and guidance for administrative procedures relating to misconduct hearings.